frankhale/electron-with-express/README.md

 # electron-with-express

 A simple project which uses Express to serve resources to an Electron app.
-This is mostly the default Express app that is created by express-generator.
+This is mostly the default Express app that is created by express-generator mixed into a fairly vanilla boilerplate Electron main.js file.

-NOTE: This is just a simple app for demonstration purposes.
-When Electron opens it will request the default route from my Express server and open a page which uses the YouTube iframe API to play a video on YouTube.

 Requirements: Node &lt;https://nodejs.org&gt;

+NOTE: Electron will be downloaded as a npm module when you run npm install in the "How to run" steps.

 ##How to run